GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

-## Exercise A: Exploration & basic visualization of Sketch Map Tool outputs in QGIS
+## Exercise A: Exploration & basic visualization of Sketch Map Tool outputs in QGIS <a id="exercise-a-exploration-and-basic-visualization-of-sketch-map-tool-outputs-in-qgis"></a>

 ::::{dropdown} Exercise A: Exploration & basic visualization of Sketch Map Tool outputs in QGIS
 :open: